Small mammal footprint project is on track

 The animals walk through the charcoal and then transfer this onto the paper as they walk, leaving behind a (hopefully) perfect footprint.

-The new design has reduced the animals’ stress and, by enabling them to do two runs at once, also reduced the handling time and doubled the prints being collected.
+The new design has reduced the presence of stress related behaviours and, by enabling them to do two runs at once, also reduced the handling time and doubled the prints being collected.
+This focus on welfare has improved the animals’ behaviour and the quality of the prints being collected, and won Jazz praise from Wildtrack and PTES.
+This is a great example of how considering animal behaviour can not only improve animal welfare but also the quality of the data collected.

 Six of seven species tracked so far

-Jazz also goes to the British Wildlife Centre to collect prints from captive harvest mice there.
-We still need data for the common shrew, so to target these, Jazz will be relocating the tunnels and enticing them with food they’re known to like.
+We still need data for the common shrew, so to target these, Jazz will be relocating the traps and enticing them with food they’re known to like.

 The animals are trapped during the day only, using a Longworth trap filled with plenty of hay and food.
+They are handled briefly to sex and weigh them then gently encouraged through the footprint tunnel before being released.

 The potential impact